Free help & advice Learn more

 Keep your haircare routine running smoothly with clean, high-performing styling tools.
 Explore the professional electrical range at Retail Box today.

-A: You should wipe down your hairstyling tools at least once a week if you use them regularly.
-If you use heavy waxes or gels, we recommend a light wipe down with a damp cloth after each use once the tool has cooled.
+Clean your flat iron at least once a week if you use it regularly.
+If you frequently apply hairspray, oils, waxes, gels or heat protectants, wipe the plates with a clean damp cloth after each use once the tool has been unplugged and has cooled safely.

-Q: Can a dirty flat iron damage my hair?
+4. Can a dirty flat iron damage your hair?

-Q: Can I use vinegar to clean my straightener?
+6. Can you use vinegar to clean a hair straightener?